J2c0bs0n/J2c0bs0n.github.io/major Project/proposal.md

 - An improved User Interface(UI)
 - Crafting System (Most likely won't have time for)
 - Spell Creation (Same situation as Crafting System)
+- A box for multiple choice
+- Combat